 God of War main character Kratos dual wields his Blades of Athena.
 Two small swords attached to his forearms with chains.

-The Phantasy Star games sometimes featured this Trope.
-Several player characters from PSIV, for example, can dual-wield knives.
+Several player characters from Phantasy Star IV, for example, can dual-wield knives.
 Rune, a magic-user, can dual-wield shields—and still has enough attack techniques and skills to make him a strong fighter.

 During the Final Battle with Dark Emperor Griffon, in Dark Chronicle, he rips off his own wings and transforms them into swords, wielding one in each hand.
 Since he's the size of a bear to begin with, these scimitar-shaped swords are as big as oars.